-Pre-Implantation Genetic Screening (PGS) is a technique that counts the number of chromosomes present in embryos before they are transferred to the womb.
+Pre-Implantation Genetic Testing for Aneuploidy (PGT-A) is a technique that counts the number of chromosomes present in embryos before they are transferred to the womb.
 The embryos are created during In Vitro Fertilisation (IVF) treatment.
-The aim of PGS is to increase the likelihood of having a baby by transferring embryos that have the correct number of chromosomes and are therefore deemed genetically balanced.
-By performing PGS on IVF embryos we aim to do one or more of the following:
+The aim of PGT-A is to increase the likelihood of having a baby by transferring embryos that have the correct number of chromosomes and are therefore deemed genetically balanced.
+By performing PGT-A on IVF embryos, we aim to do one or more of the below:

 - Reduce the risk of miscarriage

 - Reduce the risk of having an abnormal pregnancy

 - Reduce the risk of having a child with a chromosome abnormality, such as Downs Syndrome.